MichalElektro87/Searcher/README.md

 java Searcher return:
 ```

-it will search for return: keyword in the directory where Search.class is located and create a file output123Ver1.txt and result123Ver1.txt.
+it will search for "return:" keyword in the directory where Search.class is located and create a file output123Ver1.txt and result123Ver1.txt.

 ## Advanced usage